ghoomfrog/silili/README.md

 <!--/td-->
 <!--td style="width: 100%;"-->

+### More

+You can double a noun or adjective to indicate that it's being modified for intensity instead of quantity.
+Compare:

+*nama masa* — many good things

+to:

+*nama nama masa* — very good

 ### Prepositions

-*kiwi in wan.* — The bird is in the water.
+*kiwi in ama.* — The bird is in the water.

-*kiwi pija wan.* — The bird is going toward the water.
+*kiwi pija ama.* — The bird is going toward the water.

-*kiwi kama wan.* — The bird is coming out of the water.
+*kiwi kama ama.* — The bird is coming out of the water.

 *kiwi kumu ana.* — The bird is with me.